SCOI & UCLA Health Alliance - FAQs: Patients

 You may have some out-of-pocket expenses, such as co-pays, deductibles, and co-insurance amounts, for services provided by SCOI physicians.
 These expenses will be based on your health plan benefits.
 You may receive more than one statement, depending on the type of service provided to you.
 Charges for care provided by your SCOI physicians will appear on a UCLA Health patient statement.
 The statement will clearly show the SCOI location and the SCOI physician that provided services.
 Should you have any questions regarding your bill from UCLA Health, please call (310) 301-8909 and a patient billing representative will assist you.

-Anesthesia services and facility charges for procedures performed in a hospital or ambulatory surgery center will be billed to you separately by the anesthesia provider at the hospital or surgery center.
+Anesthesia services and facility charges for procedures performed in a hospital or ambulatory surgery center will be billed to you separately by the anesthesia provider and/or the hospital or surgery center.
 UCLA Health does not handle charges for these services.
 Call the number on your anesthesia and facility statements if you have questions about those charges.

 **Patients may still receive a statement or bill from SCOI for SCOI physician services that were provided before the transition date of June 20, 2019.**